 The Complaint Review Committee is an ad-hoc committee that can be called when a formal complaint is lodged.
 The Complaint Review Committee consists of three members appointed by the Vice President of Academic Affairs or the Dean of Student Affairs, pending a complaint.
 For academic complaints, in addition to the VPAA, the Dean of the appropriate Faculty, one faculty member from another Department and the student counselor are required.
-For issues concerning academic matters, in addition to the Dean of Student Affairs, one faculty member from another Department and the Affairs, one faculty member, one Dean, and the Library Director are required.
+For issues concerning academic matters, in addition to the Dean of Student Affairs, one faculty member, one Dean, and the Library Director are required.

-43. Academic Integrity: Policies & Procedures
+42. Academic Integrity: Policies & Procedures